quassy/elementary-apps/apps/Configurator.md

 permalink: /Configurator/
 title_obvious: false
 generic: Config editor
-description: A stylish replacement for the dconf-editor that helps the user to configure the hidden settings of his system.
-Thanks to a lot of input-helpers, code examples and an event-logger the use of dconf will get easier than ever before.
+description: A stylish and easy to access way to configure hidden system settings.
+Input-helpers, code examples and an event-logger make the use of dconf will get easier than ever before.
 license: GPL v3

 authors: